- Undergraduate Students

 - Postgraduate Students

-Brunel University London welcomes students from more than 110 countries, giving students the opportunity to live and study as part of a diverse, international community.
+Brunel University London welcomes students from more than 150 countries, giving them the opportunity to live and study as part of a diverse, international community.
 The university also offers lots of opportunities to study or work abroad, allowing students to develop new skills, meet new people and experience different cultures.

 Teaching Excellence Framework (TEF)